Jessica001cheng/CarND-Advanced-Lane-Lines/writeup.md

 1. I tried a lot of way to create a thresholded image.
 And finally decided to use a combination of detect Yellow and White Line in HSV colorspace and gradient thresholds to generate a binary image.

 2. I use the distance of between white dash line to calcuate ym_per_pix.
 As this is more accurate on my perspective image.

+3. I use reviewer's suggestion to detect yellow line in LAB colorspace and white line in LUV colorspace. it reduce a lot of noises.

+4. I save previous 10 frames polynomial parameters. when get the current frame polynomial, I check it with sanityCheck(Line 305~326 in advanced_lane.py).
+If current frame is not valid, I will use the last frame.
+If current is valid, I will avarage with last 10 frames and get a new polynomial parameters.

+5. I clip the video from 0:39~0:42 to test1.mp4.
+With my above changes, the test1_out.mp4 can detect lane smoothly.